 Reports submitted from 2014 to 2016.

 The UCR statistics recorded the number of quarterly reports submitted by each agency.
-Although many law enforcement agencies participate in UCR reporting, due to optional reporting policies not all quarters are required in order to be included in the annual hate crimes statistics.
-Below is a map revealing the percentage of 2014 and 2015 that was documented by participating law enforcement agencies in each state.
+Although many law enforcement agencies participate in UCR reporting, reporting policies require one quarter in order to be included in the annual hate crimes statistics.
+Below is a map revealing the percentage of quarterly reports submitted by participating law enforcement agencies in each state.

-A value less than 100% indicates one or more agencies have not submitted at least one month of reporting data.
+A value less than 100% indicates one or more agencies have not submitted at least one quarter of reporting data.

 The option to participate in the Uniform Crime Report program presents the concern of potential gaps in reporting coverage.
 The map below shows the percentage of Law Enforcement Agencies participating in each state.